AM2R-Community-Developers/DistributionCenter/docs/faq.md

 - [Legacy AM2R blog](https://metroid2remake.blogspot.com/) (No community updates will be present here)

 #### Can I play AM2R on a Mac?
 Macs are not officially supported.
-There is however, an unofficial port available here: <https://github.com/Miepee/AM2R-Autopatcher-Mac>.
-Bootcamp will also run in older intel-based macs, giving you full native performance while on the Windows version.
+There is however, an unofficial port available here: <https://github.com/Miepee/AM2R-Autopatcher-Mac>

-If you're unable to use the above, M1 and x64-based Macs are reportedly able to run AM2R via Crossover, and for older Macs an x86-based system may be able to run AM2R via Wine/Wineskin or through a VM.
-Keep in mind however, these solutions will be *significantly* slower than running it natively.
+If you’re unable to use that, M1 and x64-based Macs are reportedly able to run AM2R via Crossover, and for older Macs an x86-based system may be able to run AM2R via Wine/Wineskin or through a VM.
+Keep in mind however, that those solutions will be significantly slower than running it natively.
+Alternatively, you can also use Bootcamp on x64-based Macs in order to run the Windows version of AM2R.

 #### Can I play AM2R on iOS?
 AM2R cannot be run on iOS.